 "Oh, right here," Violet replied, standing up.
 She left her script side on the waiting room armchair, and held onto her headshot.
 Thank God she hadn't touched the headshot since it left the printer, and it glowed in its folder in pristine condition.

 "Follow me," the young brunette woman was barely as tall as her chin, her grey pantsuit hung low on her short torso, but wore tall hot pink heels, and walked surprisingly fast.
-Jo skipped a bit to keep up with her.
-She grabbed at Jo's headshot without asking, and Jo frowned as the photo paper wrinkled in her tight grasp.
+Violet skipped a bit to keep up with her.
+She grabbed at Violet's headshot without asking, and Violet frowned as the photo paper wrinkled in her tight grasp.
 She opened the door at the end of a long hall and walked straight to the desk where the usual band of bored casting directors sat.
 The one on the far left stared at her resume for a moment, then passed it to the next person down.
-Jo could hear a pin drop in the deafly silent room, and tried to concentrate on her breathing to slow down her loudly beating heart.
+Violet could hear a pin drop in the deafly silent room, and tried to concentrate on her breathing to slow down her loudly beating heart.

 "Hi," said a voice to the left.
-Jo hadn't even realized there was someone else sitting in a chair by the camera.
+Violet hadn't even realized there was someone else sitting in a chair by the camera.
 Her brain immediately stopped functioning as she realized who it was.

 Grayson Reed, the man she had clipped magazine photos out to tack onto her bedroom walls.
 The man whose dating history she knew better than her own brother's.
 The one whose iMdb page she looked at monthly for updates.
 Standing.
 Here.
 In front of her.

 He was taller than she expected, his gaze less piercing in person.
 He looked messy, his button up shirt wrinkled and his sunken blue eyes riddled with fatigue.
 He looked sickly pale, like he hadn't had a vacation in years.
 Still, he was breathtaking in his stern brow, his toned body, his dark heartthrob hair hanging in his face.